sellerg/cocktail-friend/README.md

 ## [Visit Site](https://cocktailfriend.netlify.app/)

 The aim of the site is to provide a clean and simple application for users to dicover new and exiting cocktails.
-This application make suse of [TheCocktailDB API](https://www.thecocktaildb.com/api.php)
+This application makes use of [TheCocktailDB API](https://www.thecocktaildb.com/api.php)

 ![](discoverScreen.gif)
 ![](catalogueScreen.gif)